Philosophy (PHIL)

 PHIL 4335 Biomedical Ethics (3 credits)

 Examines fundamental ethical issues that arise in the practice of medicine and other health care professions.
-Among possible topics are the definition of death, the morality of suicide and euthanasia, patient-physician confidentiality, informed consent, refusal of lifesaving medical treatment, the morality of abortion, genetic engineering, human cloning, the allocation of scarce medical resources, and other issues involving health care and society.
+Possible topics include: the definition of death, the morality of suicide and euthanasia, patient-physician confidentiality, informed consent, refusal of lifesaving medical treatment, the morality of abortion, genetic engineering, human cloning and the allocation of scarce medical resources.

 Level of Study: Undergraduate